Dual language programme

 International cooperation is crucial for science.
 In addition, and for anthropologists in particular, studying at a foreign university can be a very valuable experience.

-In your third year, you will have the option to go abroad for a semester to study and obtain 30 ECTS credits.
+In your third year, you will have the option to go abroad for a semester to study and obtain 30 ECTS credits in free choice electives.

 The University of Amsterdam has made exchange agreements with more than fifty universities outside of Europe.
 The Bachelor’s in Cultural Anthropology and Development Sociology also has partnerships with eight other European anthropology programmes, including in Germany, Ireland, Spain, Portugal and Italy.
 In turn, international students on an exchange programme in the Netherlands attend lectures at the University of Amsterdam.